wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

    Each deployment slot holds a separate instance of the web app with a different host name.
    Each is a different resource.

+   There is an implicit production slot.

-   Each slot shares an App Service plan's memory, CPU, and disk space.
+   REMEMBER: Each slot shares an App Service plan's memory, CPU, and disk space.

 1. In the Azure portal, add <strong>deployment slots</strong> to an App Service web app.